Set up Google Sync with your iOS device

 Gmail and Google Apps users can send mail from a custom "From" address using the web browser on their iOS device or computer.

-- Sign in to Gmail using your web browser.
+- Sign in to Gmail using your web browser and go to the Accounts tab.

 - Under Send mail as, click Add another email address you own.

-- In the Email address field, enter your name and alternate email address.
+- In the Email address field, enter your alternate email address.
 If you want this address to be your default one, deselect Treat as an alias.

 - Open your other account and either click the link in the message Gmail sent or enter the confirmation code in the Accounts section of your Gmail settings.